Chesapeake Energy Corporation – Consensus Indicates Potential -15.6% Downside

-Chesapeake Energy Corporation found using ticker (CHK) have now 1 analysts in total covering the stock.
-The consensus rating is ‘Hold’.
-The range between the high target price and low target price is between 10 and 10 calculating the average target price we see 10.
+Chesapeake Energy Corporation with ticker code (CHK) now have 1 analysts covering the stock with the consensus suggesting a rating of ‘Hold’.
+The range between the high target price and low target price is between 10 and 10 with a mean TP of 10.
 Now with the previous closing price of 11.85 this would imply there is a potential downside of -15.6%.
-The 50 day MA is 4.52 and the 200 moving average now moves to 10.59.
-The company has a market capitalisation of $116m.
-Find out more information at: 0
+There is a 50 day moving average of 4.47 while the 200 day moving average is 10.63.
+The market capitalisation for the company is $116m.
+Visit the company website at: 0

 0